upstash/claps/README.md

 # @upstash/claps

-Adds clap button (like medium) to any page for your Next.js apps.
+Add a claps button (like medium) to any page for your Next.js apps.

 Nothing to maintain, it is completely serverless 💯